MAJ-Tech/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 9. Learn your times table
 * A C Function that prints the 9 time table
 * Exploite nested loops

+## 10. a + b
+* A C function that adds two integers.
+* returns the result as a double.